MontiCore/cd4analysis/README.md

 conditions.
 Only errors or success are printed.

-For trying this out, copy the `CD4DevelopmentCLI.jar` into a directory of your choice.
+For trying this out, copy the `CDCLI.jar` into a directory of your choice.
 Afterwards, create a text file `Example.cd` containing the following simple CD
 (please note that like in Java, filename and modelname in the file are